Earth Defense Force: Spin-offs

-Space War Attack (2005)

-Simple 2000 Vol. 78: The Great Space War (THE 宇宙大戦争, Za Uchū Daisensō), released as Space War Attack in Europe, is a flight combat simulator game developed by BIT TOWN for the PlayStation 2.

 Global Defence Force Tactics (2006)

 Chikyū Bōeigun: Tactics, released in Europe as Global Defence Force Tactics, is a turn-based strategy game developed by thinkArts for the PlayStation 2.
 The story is essentially a retelling of the events of Global Defence Force from a command perspective instead of the on-the-ground perspective of the main installments.

 Earth Defense Force: Insect Armageddon (2011)

 Earth Defense Force: Insect Armageddon is a spin-off developed by Vicious Cycle Software for the Xbox 360, PlayStation 3, and Microsoft Windows.
 It was the first game in the series to be developed outside Japan and also the first to feature online co-op.
 It is essentially an "Americanized" rendition of the Earth Defense Force series, and follows American EDF forces as they defend the United States from aliens and insects, presented as a non-canon "side story" to Earth Defense Force 2017.

 TapWars: Earth Defense Force 4.1 (2016)

-TapWars: Earth Defense Force 4.1 is a mobile game developed by Esquadra and released for iOS and Android in 2016.
+TapWars: Earth Defense Force 4.1 is a mobile game developed by Esquadra and released for iOS and Android in December 2016.